 The K712 Pro, on the other hand, is more flamboyant and cooler in my opinion, thanks to the orange touch that AKG decided to include.

-Although the cups of the headphones are quite nicely padded, they do not fold or swivel, limiting their portability.
+Although the ear pads of the headphones are quite nicely padded, they do not fold or swivel, limiting their portability.
 To address this, and because it is a newer model, the AKG k7120 Pro comes with a carrying bag, whereas the AKG K702 does not.

 On the other hand, the headband is entirely adjustable and can accommodate most head sizes.

-Both headphones have detachable cables, which allow you to use other cables and prevent the cable from breaking when pulled.
+Both headphones come with a detachable cable, which allows you to use other cables and prevent the cable from breaking when pulled.
+Yeah, the audio jack is there, obviously.

 Despite being an older model, the AKG K702 includes a tangle-free cable, but the K7120 Pro does not.